-- 4.9 Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year. - 4.9.1 The Authority's proposals to deliver the approved savings required in the current financial plan involves significant rationalisation of support and back office services and a review of the provision of front line services.
-The Service has reduced the number of front line appliances from 42 to 28 and is currently planning for the merger of a number of fire stations with a reduction from 26 to 22 fire stations.
-The Authority will need to ensure its control frameworks make sure that the efficiencies and improvements expected are delivered. - 4.9.2 The assumptions made in the medium term financial plan, particularly around inflation, pay awards, firefighter pension contributions and future Government grants whilst based on the best information available are subject to potential change in such volatile times.
+- 4.7 Following the announcement of the 2016/17 Local Government Finance Settlement the Authority faces a significant reduction in the level of government grant support in 2016/17 and in each year up to and including 2019/20.
+The reduction in Government support over this period has meant the Authority faces at least an £11.0m financial challenge, assuming all budget assumptions remain valid.
+The Authority approved a financial plan to meet this challenge at the Budget meeting on 26th February 2016. - 4.8 Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year; - 4.9 The Authority's proposals to deliver the approved savings required in the current financial plan involves significant rationalisation of front line and support services.
+The Authority has already reduced the number of front line appliances from 42 to 28 and has plans to merge a number of fire stations that will see the number fall from 25 to 22.
+In order to deliver the £11.0m required savings by 2019/20 the Authority will need to further reduce the number of firefighters, appliances and fire stations.
+The Authority will consult with the Merseyside community on its plans to deliver the operational changes during 2016 and approve the required changes as part of the IRMP planning process.
+The Authority will need to ensure its control frameworks deliver the required efficiencies and improvements. - 4.9.1 The assumptions made in the medium term financial plan, particularly around inflation, pay awards, firefighter pension contributions and future government grants (whilst based on the best information available) are subject to potential change in such volatile times.
 The delivery of the savings in cash terms also assumes an estimate of the rate of staff turnover and in particular firefighter retirements.
 Taken together these factors result in a significant potential risk to the Authority's medium term financial plan.
-Reliable monitoring and forecasting processes are in place and the Deputy Chief Executive will ensure any variation to assumptions made in the medium term financial plan are identified at the earliest possible time.
+Reliable monitoring and forecasting processes are in place and the Treasurer will ensure any variation to assumptions made in the medium term financial plan are identified at the earliest possible time.
 The Financial Review reports will keep Members informed on the impact of any variation to the assumptions in the financial plan and recommended corrective action.
-SMG will work to develop a range of contingency plans for managing risks. - 4.10 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.
+SMG will work to develop a range of contingency plans for managing risks. - 4.10 The future governance arrangements of the Merseyside Fire and Rescue Service is currently being considered by the Authority.
+On 10th February 2016 the Police and Crime Bill was introduced to the House of Commons.
+The Bill places a statutory duty on the three emergency services (Ambulance, Fire and Police) to keep collaboration opportunities under review and to collaborate where this would improve efficiency and effectiveness.
+The Authority is currently in discussions with Merseyside Police and North West Ambulance Service on developing opportunities for greater collaboration.
+As part of the discussions the Authority and the Merseyside Police Crime Commissioner are evaluating possible governance arrangements.
+The Police and Crime Bill includes two different models for a Police and Crime Commissioner, where a case is made to take on responsibility for fire and rescue services; the 'governance model' and the 'single employer' model.
+Where the Police and Crime Commissioner does not take on responsibility for fire and rescue services but wishes to enhance collaboration opportunities the Bill enables them to seek representation on the Fire and Rescue Authority (FRA) under the 'representation' model